-CATEGORY SUB CATEGORY DESCRIPTION oog CASH MATCH IN- KIND MATCH GPI TOTAL .
-UNIT/%

-Personnel Analyst Analyst will work in a \$77,110.02 \$0.00 \$0.00 \$0.00 \$77,110.02 4(

-(Organization)

-provide resources,

-expertise, and

-information with the

-ultimate goal of ;

-detecting, preventing,

-investing, and Ĭ.

-responding to criminal

-activity.
-Intelligence 1

-) processes-the vehicles 1

-through which 1

-information is 1

-collected, integrated,

-analyzed, and

-disseminated-are a

-primary focus.
-The

-intelligence cycle will

-include collecting, i 1

-processing, analyzing, ,

-and disseminating raw

-- information that is

-pertinent to the success

-or years and the second of the mission of the and the second

-requesting law a se

-enforcement partner.
-The state of

-Analysts will work in •

-an environment

-, , containing an array of 1

-collaborating/partnering 1

-2 law enforcement

-agencies and activities, i. '

-specifically within the 3

-North Texas Fusion 1

-Center (NTFC), which energy.

-also encompasses units

-such as the Detention

-a jungan Intelligence Unit 1

-• (DIU), the Joint East Texas Fugitive Task

-• 3

-Trans.
-Force (JETFTF), and

-the North Texas

-1 Sheriff's Criminal · .
+CATEGORY SUB CATEGORY DESCRIPTION OOG CASH MATCH IN- KIND MATCH GPI TOTAL UNIT/% Personnel Analyst (Organization) Analyst will work in a collaborative effort to provide resources, expertise, and information with the ultimate goal of detecting, preventing, investing, and responding to criminal activity.
+Intelligence processes-the vehicles through which information is collected, integrated, analyzed, and disseminated-are a primary focus.
+The intelligence cycle will include collecting, processing, analyzing, and disseminating raw information that is pertinent to the success of the mission of the requesting law enforcement partner.
+Analysts will work in an environment containing an array of collaborating/partnering law enforcement agencies and activities, specifically within the North Texas Fusion Center (NTFC), which also encompasses units such as the Detention Intelligence Unit (DIU), the Joint East Texas Fugitive Task Force (JETFTF), and the North Texas Sheriff's Criminal Interdiction Unit \$152,621.00 \$0.00 \$0.00 \$0.00 \$152,621.00 100